kortschak/git_workshop/notes/git.md

 ### Your identity

 The first thing you should do when you install git is to set your user name and e-mail address.
-This is important because every Git commit uses this information, and it's immutably included in the commits you pass around:
+This is important because every git commit uses this information, and it's immutably included in the commits you pass around:

 ```
 $ git config --global user.name "My Name"